vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/19_The_So-called_Jaunpur_Stone_Inscription_of_Ishv.md

 The Maukharis of Kanauj

-4 That a line could contain slightly more syllables than 91 emerges from ‘scroll-work to fill up the line’ that follows the punctuation mark that concludes the Śārdūlavikrīd
+4 That a line could contain slightly more syllables than 91 emerges from ‘scroll-work to fill up the line’ that follows the punctuation mark that concludes the Śārdūlavikrīḍita

-. ita

 verse \(CII III \(1888\), 229 ṇ 7\).